frc971/971-Robot-Code/documentation/aos/docs/reference.md

 3. You need to access the most-recently-sent message that may have been sent before your process started.

-There are two main options for fetching data with a Fetcher:
+There are four main options for fetching data with a Fetcher:

 1. `Fetch()`: Allows you to fetch the latest message on a channel.
 2. `FetchNext()`: Allows you to fetch the message immediately after the previously fetched message.
 This lets you use a fetcher to observe every single message on the channel.
+3. `FetchIf()` and `FetchNextIf()`: Identical to the above, but take a predicate that causes the fetcher to only fetch if the next message causes the predicate to return true (e.g., if you only want to fetch messages up until a certain point in time).

-Both `Fetch*()` calls return true if they got a new message and false otherwise, making
+All `Fetch*()` calls return true if they got a new message and false otherwise, making
 ```cpp
 if (fetcher_.Fetch()) {